datatyper/datatyper.github.io/pages/markdown-reference.md

 title: A Complete Guide to Markdown
 subtitle: The Lowdown on Markdown
+summary: Your complete guide to the Markdown language.
+Use it as a reference for your static website or GitHub ReadMe files.
 author: Philip Mannering
+date: 2021-11-23
 status: published
-date: 2021-11-23
-summary: Your complete guide to the Markdown language.
-Use it as a reference for your static website.
+category: miscellaneous
 tags: [reference, guide]

 [TOC]